Chile © lautaroj

 Chile Travel Guide

 Stretching 2,700 miles (4,300km) along the Pacific Coast of South America, the distinctive ribbon of land that is Chile is only 109 miles (175km) wide on average.
 This unique shape gives Chile a widely varied climate and terrain, and contributes much to the incredible natural diversity that makes the country so attractive to tourists.

-Ranging from the hot and dry Atacama Desert in the north all the way to the cold and windy Tierra del Fuego on the doorstep of Antarctica at the southern tip of the continent, Chile's landscapes includes dense jungles, towering mountain peaks, mammoth glaciers, rolling winelands, picturesque fjords and pristine beaches.
+Ranging from the hot and dry Atacama Desert in the north all the way to the cold and windy Tierra del Fuego on the doorstep of Antarctica at the southern tip of the continent, Chile's landscapes include dense jungles, towering mountain peaks, mammoth glaciers, rolling winelands, picturesque fjords and pristine beaches.

 The most intrepid explorers can earn their stripes by venturing far out to sea to Easter Island, to see the famous and enigmatic statues that have puzzled archaeologists for centuries, or head into the vast nature reserves of Chilean Patagonia to experience one of the most remote and pristine wildernesses left on earth.

 A holiday in Chile promises excitement and enjoyment for all types of travellers, and an unforgettable South American adventure.

 Best time to visit Chile

 Chile's climate varies dramatically from north to south, with stark changes in temperature from summer to winter.
 While the summer months in Chile (December to February) are the warmest, the season can be very windy, especially in the southern part of the country.
-The best time to visit much of Chile is in the shoulder seasons, including October and November, and March and April, but this is not true of Patagonia which is definitely best experienced in the summer months.
-The cold winters are the worst time to visit, unless you are planning a skiing holiday.
+The best time to visit much of Chile is in the shoulder seasons, including October and November, and March and April, but this is not true of Patagonia, which is definitely best experienced in the warmer summer months.
+The cold winters are the worst time to visit, unless travellers are planning a skiing holiday.
 Read more on Chile's Climate and Weather.